Cost of Living Comparison Calculator: City vs City 2026

 Required Salary in New City = Current Salary × (New City Cost Index ÷ Current City Cost Index)

-Whether you are considering a job offer in a new city, planning a retirement relocation, or simply curious about how far your money goes in different markets, understanding cost of living differences is essential.
-Our Cost of Living Comparison Calculator breaks down expenses across six major categories to show you exactly how much more (or less) you would spend in your target city.
+Whether you're weighing a job offer in a new city, planning a retirement relocation, or simply curious how far your money goes in different markets, understanding cost-of-living differences is essential.
+Our Cost of Living Comparison Calculator breaks expenses across six major categories to show exactly how much more (or less) you'd spend in your target city — and the salary you'd need to break even.
+The headline answer for a $75,000 earner: about $134,000 in San Francisco, $140,000 in NYC, but only ~$62,000 in Memphis.

 According to the Bureau of Labor Statistics, regional price differences within the United States can vary by more than 130% for housing and 40% for overall living costs.
-A salary that provides a comfortable lifestyle in Tulsa, Oklahoma could leave you struggling in Boston, Massachusetts — or vice versa.
-This calculator eliminates the guesswork.
+A cost-of-living index uses 100 as the national average, so a city at 149 is 49% more expensive than average.
+A salary that's comfortable in Tulsa, Oklahoma could leave you struggling in Boston, Massachusetts — or vice versa.
+This calculator removes the guesswork.

 What This Means

 Your comparison shows the percentage difference in total cost of living and the salary adjustment needed to maintain your current standard of living.
-The breakdown by category helps you understand where the biggest differences lie.
-Housing typically accounts for the largest variation, while groceries and healthcare differ less dramatically.
-Consider tax differences as well — moving from a state with income tax to one without can effectively give you a 5–10% raise.
+The category breakdown shows where the biggest differences lie.
+Housing typically drives the largest variation, while groceries and healthcare differ less dramatically.
+The data here is benchmarked the way mainstream tools (Bankrate, RentCafe, SmartAsset, NerdWallet) build their indexes — 100 = national average — and refreshed for 2026.
+Consider tax differences too: moving from a state with income tax to one without can effectively give you a 5–10% raise.

 Recommended Moving Supplies